Online age verification laws by country: Federal level

-Since 2022 multiple members of congress have introduced bills that would either require age verification for social media platforms such as YouTube, Facebook or Instagram or heavily lean towards it even if it doesn't require it outright.
+Since 2022, multiple members of Congress have introduced bills that would either require age verification for social media platforms such as YouTube, Facebook, or Instagram, or heavily lean towards it even if it does not require it outright.

 Kids Online Safety Act

-The Kids Online Safety Act also known as KOSA is a bill in United States Congress that require online platforms not just social media companies that are likely to be used by children to reduce addiction and online harms to them though a duty of care, however the bill has been criticize by multiple civil rights groups such the ACLU and EFF for potentially leading online censorship and services using age verification.
+The Kids Online Safety Act, also known as KOSA, is a bill in the United States Congress that requires online platforms, not just social media companies, that are likely to be used by children to reduce addiction and online harms to them through a duty of care.
+However, the bill has been criticized by the general public, as well as multiple civil rights groups such as the ACLU and EFF, for potentially leading to online censorship on services using age verification.

 Kids Off Social Media Act

-The Kids Off Social Media Act is a bill that was introduced originally in April 2024, however died before advancing.
-It was later reintroduced in January 2025 and advanced out of committee in February 2025 as of June 2025 the bill has been placed on the general calendar meaning it can be taken up for a vote at any time.
-The bill bans anyone under 13 from having a social media account and bans certain algorithmic recommendations for anyone under 17, those opposed to it such as the ACLU and Centers for Democracy and Technology have warned that the bill could lead to social media platforms it effects into doing age verification.
+The Kids Off Social Media Act is a bill that was introduced originally in April 2024, but died before advancing.
+It was later reintroduced in January 2025 and advanced out of committee in February 2025; as of June 2025, the bill has been placed on the general calendar, meaning it can be taken up for a vote at any time.
+The bill bans anyone under 13 from having a social media account and bans certain algorithmic recommendations for anyone under 17; those opposed to it, such as the ACLU and Centers for Democracy and Technology, have warned that the bill could lead social media platforms into doing age verification via government ID to avoid liability.

 Protecting Kids on Social Media Act

-In April 2023 the Protecting Kids on Social Media Act was introduced and it just like the Kids Off Social Media Act bans social media services for children under 13 and also bans algorithmic recommendations but instead of banning them for those under 17, it bans it for all minors under 18 and requires parental consent to use social media if the person creating the account is 13–17 years old.
-The bill was opposed by the Electronic Frontier Foundation because the age verification part of bill would invade privacy rights and would make it easier for the government to identify people and that the parental consent provision could be problematic for older minors, the bill has since died and hasn't been reintroduced.
+In April 2023, the Protecting Kids on Social Media Act was introduced, and it, like the Kids Off Social Media Act, bans social media services for children under 13, and also bans algorithmic recommendations; but instead of banning it for those under 17, it bans it for all minors under 18 and requires parental consent to use social media if the person creating the account is 13–17 years old.
+The bill was opposed by the Electronic Frontier Foundation because the age verification part of the bill would invade privacy rights and would make it easier for the government to identify people and because the parental consent provision could be problematic for older minors; the bill has since died and has not been reintroduced.